 I recently finished installing new low-voltage outdoor lighting on our property.
 The Lutron Caseta wireless switch worked perfectly as an outdoor light timer.

-Installation only requires the Lutron Smart Bridge and downloading the free Lutron App for Caseta Wireless on to your smartphone.
+Installation only requires the Lutron Smart Bridge and downloading the free Lutron App for Caseta Wireless on your smartphone.
+This was a successful first smart lighting project.

 The Landscape Lighting Products